SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/01_implementation_plans/14_secret_management.md

   - security
   - secret_management
 review_cadence: Annual
-last_reviewed: '2025-09-23'
+last_reviewed: '2025-09-29'
 ---
 # Secret Management

 ## 1. Introduction

-This document describes the design for a secret management system for the Phoenix Hypervisor.
+This document describes a potential design for a secret management system for the Phoenix Hypervisor.
 The current approach of storing sensitive information, such as API tokens and credentials, in configuration files poses a security risk.
-This enhancement will introduce a secure and centralized solution for managing secrets.
+This enhancement would introduce a secure and centralized solution for managing secrets.

+**Note:** This feature is currently under consideration for future development and is not implemented in the current version.

 ## 2. Problem Statement